The Hood Maker: Plot

 The Free Union, a repressive regime, uses people with telepathic powers called "teeps" to root out and eliminate its political opponents.
 Walter Franklin, a government appointee, is caught up in a struggle between the teeps and ordinary humans when he receives a hood which blocks his thoughts from being read.
 He is accused of subversion, called "deviation" by a teep named Ernest Abbud and forced to flee.
 When he meets the titular "hood maker", James Cutter, he learns a secret that could put an end to the teeps' plans to seize power.

 TV adaptation

 The story was loosely adapted by Matthew Graham for Philip K. Dick's Electric Dreams, which aired on September 18, 2017 on Channel4 in the UK.

 The whole emphasis is different.
 The Free Union, a repressive regime, uses people with telepathic powers called "teeps" to root out and eliminate its political opponents.
 The telepaths are unhappy and oppressed, and the entire society is run down and violent.
 All telepaths have skin markings on their face for unexplained reasons.

 Agent Ross, a police detective, is given a telepathic woman as a partner.
-He also learns that someone is distributing hoods which block telepathy.
+He also learns that someone is distributing hoods that block telepathy.